vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.3_Kmers-and-Jaccard-Similarities/Kmer-Exercise-1_What-are-Kmers.md

 Proteins are also represented by sequences of characters, but they instead use a 20-character "alphabet", with each of the 20 characters standing for an "amino acid" instead of a "nucleic acid".

 In order to make searching for patterns in DNA or proteins more manageable, bioinformaticians will often break up long sequences into a set of short sequences called "Kmers".
-A "Kmer" is a subsequence (or substring) of length "K"; for example, `atgcgt` would be an example of a DNA "6-mer".
+A "Kmer" is a sequence or string of length "K"; for example, `atgcgt` would be an example of a DNA "6-mer".

-In this course, we will usually be working with DNA 20-mers, and protein 8-mers.
+In this course, we will often be working with DNA 20-mers and protein 8-mers.
-* Note: Remember when we did FASTA files?
+* Review-question: Remember when we did FASTA files?
 Can you remember which file-extensions were commonly used for DNA vs Proteins?

 Kmers have many uses in bioinformatics; not only can they be used to simplify searching for patterns in DNA or protein sequences, but they can be used to quickly identify sequences and to define a measure of "similarity" between two sequences.
 In this lesson, we will explore how bioinformaticians construct a set of Kmers from a sequence, and examine some of their basic use-cases.